 Always maintain a professional demeanor, but don't hesitate to be open and friendly as well.
 A warm welcome and kind goodbye can help etch an up-and-coming psychology student into a busy professional's memory, and everyone tends to respond better to a genuine, friendly tone.

-Clubs & Organizations for Psychology Students
+Clubs and Organizations for Psychology Students

 College offers a wealth of opportunity to join clubs, organizations and the like.
 By targeting those clubs that focus strongly on psychology and closely related subjects, students can bolster their networking opportunities, find support among fellow students and explore career options through a variety of opportunities presented by their club or organization membership.
 Here are some of the most popular options for psychology student resources through clubs and organizations.